Introduction

 Death

-Lazarus died at Rusty Well on 14 August 1906, aged 70, leaving effects valued at £720-13s-2d gross and £60 12s net.[15]
+Lazarus died at Rusty Well on 14 August 1906, aged 70, leaving effects valued at £720-13s-2d.[20]

 Lazarus Burt appointed his sons, Albert and William Giles, executors and trustees.

 He instructed them to convert his real and personal estate into money, invest the proceeds and pay his wife 8s per week for life for her sole and separate use.
-On her death, he left £35 in equal shares to Emily and Alice, the daughters of his late wife, Caroline, and the residue to his four children, Albert, Henry, William Giles and Emily Jane, equally.
+On her death, he left £35 in equal shares to Emily and Alice, the daughters of his late wife, Caroline, and the residue to his four children, Albert, Henry, William Giles, and Emily Jane, equally.
 He instructed them not to call in the loan at 3.5% interest to his son, Albert, so long as Albert paid the interest and, when his wife died, to set £200 against the share of the residue to which Albert was entitled.

 Children

-1860 Charles (died in infancy)
+1860 Charles (died in infancy);

-1862 Alfred Charles (died in Yeovil, aged 26)
+1862 Alfred Charles (became a journeyman blacksmith; died at Yeovil, aged 26);

-1864 Albert (became a boot and shoe dealer in Lichfield)
+1864 Albert (became a boot and shoe dealer in Lichfield; died in 1906);

-1865 Henry (became a gas works foreman in Colchester)
+1865 Henry (became a gas works foreman in Colchester; died in 1928);

-1872 Emily Jane (married a Lichfield Brewery Clerk)
+1872 Emily Jane (married a Lichfield Brewery Clerk; died in 1908).

 References